 At every stage of the collection process, debt collectors and debt buyers bank on you not asserting your rights.

-When you decide to fight back, the whole game changes.
+When you decide to fight back, the whole game can change.